Below are my best club foot exercises. They are gentle, fast, bring relief, and help to increase mobility and strength.

 Stand in the same position as the previous exercise, feet hip-width apart.

-Slightly bend the knees, then straighten back up.
+Slightly bend the knees, keeping feet flat on the floor, then straighten back up.

 That’s it.
 Repeat for 20 seconds.